elcritch/cssgrid/README.md

 The API can be used directly to setup a CSS Grid.
 A mini-DSL macro is provided which mimics the CSS syntax.
 Though it's intented to be used to implement user facing API that matches the UI framework.

-Here's an example of the CSS style syntax:
+Here's an example of using the macro to parse CSS style grid syntax:

 ```nim
   test "compute others":